Marine Corps Marathon: Facts and trivia

 Start Marathons and other road races are traditionally started with a pistol.
 The Marine Corps Marathon boasts a slightly bigger starting gun: A 105mm Howitzer.
 The 2014 starting ceremonies included Medal of Honor recipient, Kyle Carpenter, parachuting to the start and delivering a 7,800 square-foot American flag.
 (Lin, C. J. "Big Day for Army Runners at 39th Marine Corps Marathon."
-McClatchy - Tribune Business NewsOct 26 2014.
+McClatchy - Tribune Business News.
+Oct 26 2014.
 ProQuest.
 Web.
 25 Nov.
 2014.)

-Ground Pounders Only one individual remains having completed every marathon since the inaugural running in 1976: Al Richmond of Arlington, VA.
+Ground Pounders Only one individual as of 2016 had completed every marathon since the inaugural running in 1976: Al Richmond of Arlington, VA.
 Fittingly, Richmond is a retired US Marine.
 At the 25th running of the MCM, this elite group was given the name "Ground Pounders" at a ceremony at the Washington Post.

 Sold Out!
 The 15th running of the MCM was the first to sell out with a field of 13,000 runners.
 In 2011 the MCM sold out within 28 hours of registration opening, filling the 30,000 runner capacity.
 For the 2012 MCM, all 30,000 registration sold out within 2 hours 41 minutes.
 In 2014, a lottery was introduced for the first time for those applying to run in the Marine Corps Marathon.
 RACE IT, race services division of Competitor Group, Inc., was awarded a multi-year agreement to provide registration services to facilitate online entries for the MCM. ("Race IT Awarded Marine Corps Marathon Contract."
 PR Newswire Oct 15 2013.
 ProQuest.
 Web.
 25 Nov.
 2014.)

 Challenge Cup The Challenge Cup competition was initiated at the MCM in 1978.
 The Challenge Cup is a competition between the United States Marine Corps and the British Royal Navy/Marine running teams.
 An 1897 Victorian silver cup, donated by the British in 1978, is awarded to the winner each year.
 A female division was added in 1998.
 The finish time for the top three runners for each team are added and the lowest total running time is declared the winner.